apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 * S3A, Swift and potentially other Object Stores do not currently change the `FS` state until the output stream `close()` operation is completed.
-This is a significant difference between the behavior of object stores and that of filesystems, as it allows >1 client to create a file with `overwrite==false`, and potentially confuse file/directory logic.
+This is a significant difference between the behavior of object stores and that of filesystems, as it allows &gt;1 client to create a file with `overwrite=false`, and potentially confuse file/directory logic.
 In particular, using `create()` to acquire an exclusive lock on a file (whoever creates the file without an error is considered the holder of the lock) may not not a safe algorithm to use when working with object stores.